-Naturally, I needed to confirm this by looking at one of our other clients who is running a highly geographically targeted Facebook advertising initiative.
-By looking at the date in which Facebook ads first started producing visits within the client’s Google Analytics and comparing it to Facebook’s click data, I found my confirmation.
+Naturally, we needed to confirm this by looking at one of our other clients who is running a highly geographically targeted Facebook advertising initiative.
+By looking at the date in which Facebook ads first started producing visits within the client’s Google Analytics and comparing it to Facebook’s click data, we found our confirmation.

 Google Analytics showed 9 visits produced on June 5th coming from Forest City, NC while the actual launch of campaigns within Facebook was on June 7th.
 After Googling ‘forest city nc facebook’ I found that Facebook recently opened a datacenter in that location, thus confirming that Facebook does indeed test ad destination URLs for new launches.
 But what about when you do constant optimization and ad testing which results in new ads being launched?
 Does Facebook check every single time?

-In order to find out, I created a quick Google Analytics Advanced Segment including only those cities I had found to be directly correlated to Facebook datacenter traffic during my analysis.
-This is what I found.
+In order to find out, we created a quick Google Analytics Advanced Segment including only those cities we had found to be directly correlated to Facebook datacenter traffic during my analysis.
+This is what we found.

 Comparing this with the account manager’s notes on when new ad tests were launched, we were able to confirm the visitor spikes, especially the one seen in October, accurately matched up to those tests beginning.